What is Soy Wax and Why do we Use It?

 When will I receive my order?

-Orders placed before 2:00 pm PST will generally ship the day after they are placed.
-Orders placed after 2:00 pm PST, may take 2 days to ship.
-All Aroma Seize orders ship from Irvine, California.
+Orders placed before 2:00 pm PST will generally ship within 2 business days.
+All Aroma Seize orders ship from Orange County, California.
 If you need your order by a specific date, contact us.